THE FEDERAL STUDENT AID

 THE SCHOLARSHIP FOUNDATION OF ST. LOUIS DEDICATED TO PROVIDE SERVICES TO COLLEGE-BOUND AND COLLEGE STUDENTS IN THE ST. LOUIS AREA.

-The Scholarship Foundation of St. Louis is a nonprofit organization providing interest and fee free loans to St. Louis area students.
+The Scholarship Foundation of St. Louis is a nonprofit organization providing interest-free loans to St. Louis area students.
 The organization also offers helpful steps to take in navigating the college and financial aid process, as well as access to local and national resources for college students.
 For more information, visit: http://www.sfstl.org/

 Facebook page: https://www.facebook.com/e4fcfansSupporting undocumented students in their pursuit of college, career and contribution.
 Resources, advice, programs, scholarships, testimonials, etc. for undocumented students.